anabeloff/RNAseqFun/RNAseqFungi_manual.md

 ================

 There are four parts in this document describing step by step the analysis of RNA-seq data from *Synchytrium endobioticum*.
 All procedures were done on AWS cloud using several Docker containers designed for this project.
-All container can be found [here on GitHub](https://github.com/anabeloff/docker_images).
+All containers can be found [here on GitHub](https://github.com/anabeloff/docker_images).

-In general there are two types of BASH scripts here.
+In general there are two types of scripts associated with each container run.
 "OnInstance" scripts initiate an instance and run script which initiates Docker container.
 "InContainer" scripts designed to run inside Docker container and included in the image.
-What means, if you change "InContainer" script you need to rebuild a Docker image.
+All scripts used in this project can be found in this package 'extdata' directory.

 Part 0: Docker images and AWS instances
 ---------------------------------------

-Here is a quick introduction into building Docker container from image and AWS cloud.
+Here is a quick introduction into building Docker containers and AWS cloud.
 If you don't have images in Docker on your machine, go to [GitHub repository](https://github.com/anabeloff/docker_images) and download folder you need.
 Then `cd` inside required directory on your machine.
 There you can find multiple files or directories, but often it's just one, called `Dockerfile`.
-Run following command inside directory to compile the container called 'rrnaseq':
+For example, run following command inside directory to compile the image for container 'rrnaseq':

 ### Build Docker image

+All Docker containers used in this project can be found in [GitHub repository](https://github.com/anabeloff/docker_images).

 ``` bash
 docker build -t rrnaseq .
 ```

 Image compilation may take some time.
-If you planning to run Docker on AWS platform use ECR service to store Docker images.
+If you are planning to run Docker on AWS platform use ECR service to store Docker images.
 Each repository in ECR has a button 'push commands', which will show instructions to push container from local machine to ECR repository.
 In this case there will be 4 commands:

 ``` bash